Fooway/Getting_and_Cleaning_Data/CodeBook.md

 The data set for the project was download from the following link : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-To clean the raw data, the run_analysis.R script carry out the following operations.
+To clean the raw data, the run_analysis.R script carries out the following operations.

 1)Read X_train.txt, y_train.txt and subject_train.txt from the "./RawData/train" directory and store them in x_train_data, y_train_data and subject_train_data variables respectively.